 Even if you don’t intentionally mean to feed animals, you may accidentally do it by leaving food and/or attractants out at your campsite.
 This includes used dishes, garbage, coolers and toiletries.

 Every year, a number of wild animals (including bears) are put down due to negligent campers.
 To do your part in reducing this problem, keep your campsite clean and secure all food and attractants inside your vehicle overnight and when not at your campsite.

 Other important wildlife guidelines when camping are:

-- Keeping a safe distance from wild animals – at least 30m away from large animals and 100m away from bears, wolves, coyotes and cougars
+- Keep a safe distance from wild animals – at least 30m away from large animals and 100m away from bears, wolves, coyotes and cougars

-- Staying alert and aware of your surroundings
+- Stay alert and aware of your surroundings

-- Making noise to signal animals to your presence
+- Make noise to signal animals to your presence